 While the Benedictine Traditions welcomes all of the prayer traditions above, three practices remain central to monastic life.
 The Liturgy of the Hours, Lectio Divina, and Daily Mass.
 Each of these practices you will find in detail below.

 Benedictines often use the motto "Ora et Labora" to summarize Saint Benedict's monastic way of life.
-Meaning "prayer and work," together, intertwined, alternating back and forth every day from morning to night.
-The unity of prayer and work is a particular balance that sets Benedictines apart from other religious.
+Translated the words mean "worship and labor," or "prayer and work."
+But still, the meaning is greater than the sum of its part.
+Together, intertwined, alternating back and forth every day from morning to night to ultimately form a union.
+The unity of prayer and work is a particular balance that sets Benedictines apart from other religious communities.

-Importantly, Saint Benedict considers the community's prayer a kind of work in and of itself, a work so important that he calls it the Opus Dei, or the "Work of God."
-He devotes multiple chapters to it in his Rule, describing with great care how it is to be carried out each day.
+Significantly, Saint Benedict considers the community's prayer a kind of work in and of itself, a work so important that he calls it the Opus Dei, or the "Work of God."
+He devotes multiple chapters to it in his Rule, describing with great care how to carry out the day's work.

 At Saint John's we gather for Morning Prayer (7:00 a.m.), Mid-Day Prayer (noon), and Evening Prayer (7:00 p.m.), as well as daily Eucharist (5:00 p.m.).
 The schedule is the same every weekday and is adjusted somewhat on weekends (see Vocation Guest's Schedule).

 At the core of the Liturgy of the Hours are the Psalms.
 The Psalms are 150 prayers, central to the prayer life of the Jewish people, collected into one book of the Old Testament.
-Originally attributed to King David, we know now that David was not the author of the entire collection, though some psalms are attributed directly to him, such as psalm 23, as a "Song of David."
+Initially attributed to King David, we know now that David was not the author of the entire collection, though some psalms are attributed directly to him, such as Psalm 23, as a "Song of David."
 The early Christians, many of whom were Jewish and accustomed to praying the Psalter (the book of Psalms), saw Christ prefigured there.
-Thus, Christ became the Good Shepherd, the Passover Lamb slaughtered to redeem His people, Christ who led his followers through the Exodus from death to life by His death on the Cross, and His Resurrection to new life.
+Thus, Christ became the Good Shepherd; the Passover Lamb slaughtered to redeem His people; Christ who led his followers from death to life by His death on the Cross and His Resurrection to new life.

 As a vocation guest, when you pray with the monastic community, you will join the newer members of the community in the front of the monastic choir, with the senior members filling in the choir stalls behind you.
 One of the monks sitting near you will help you feel comfortable and become proficient using the prayer books.
 After the first day, you likely will be very comfortable navigating the Liturgy of the Hours at Saint John's.

 Prayer is at the center of Benedictine life.
-Understood as “the work of God,” lectio divina and the liturgy of the hours are among the first concerns of monastic life.
-As a common calling, prayer brings the differences and various pursuits of a community together with a common role and identity as monks.
-Prayer is a comfort in times of distress, a resource when in need, a selfless sharing and outpouring in times of success and joy.
+Understood as “the work of God,” lectio divina and the liturgy of the hours are among the first works of monastic life.
+We come together each day to pray the Liturgy of the Hours and celebrate the Eucharist, but lectio divina, though usually a private practice, is also fundamental to the Benedictine life of prayer and is essential to living and growing in Benedictine identity and spirituality.
+As the common calling, prayer brings the differences and various pursuits of a community together to a unified role and identity as monks.
+Prayer is a comfort in times of distress, a resource when in need, a selfless sharing and outpouring in moments of success and joy.
 Prayer is so fully a part of the “ins and outs” monastic life, that it establishes the pattern and rhythm of the day through the dynamic interchange of worship and work.
-We come together each day to pray the Liturgy of the Hours and celebrate the Eucharist, but lectio divina, though usually a private practice, is also fundamental to the Benedictine life of prayer, and is essential to living and growing in Benedictine identity and spirituality.

-“Lectio divina” translates to “divine reading,” meaning a prayerful reading of Scripture, but also the writings of the Saints and Tradition.
-Though often referred to in the Latin, and so may unfortunately strike some as distant or foreign, the practice is really very common, even if the practitioner does not realize they are praying in the lectio divinafashion.
-Active and fundamental to the whole of the 2,000 years of Christian Tradition and inherited from the Jewish reverence of Scripture, lectio divina is an open, hopeful and faithful trust and listening to God revealed in the Old and New Testaments, as well as the Spirit-filled writings and instructions of the Church.
-In short, every time you take a moment from your day to read from the Bible in faith, hope and love, you are practicing lectio divina.
+“Lectio divina” translates to “divine reading,” meaning a prayerful reading of Scripture, but also includes the writings of the Saints and Tradition.
+Though often referred to in the Latin, and so may, unfortunately, strike some as distant or foreign, the practice is really very common, even if the practitioner does not realize they are praying in the lectio divina style of prayer.
+Active and fundamental to the whole of the 2,000 years of Christian Tradition and inherited from the Jewish reverence for Scripture, lectio divina is an open, hopeful, and faithful trust and listening to God revealed in the Old and New Testaments, as well as the Spirit-filled writings and instructions of the Church.
+In short, every time you take a moment from your day to read from the Bible in faith, hope, and love, you are practicing lectio divina.

 A habitual, or even infrequent, resource to Scripture in lectio divina is a trustworthy spiritual practice, even without instruction.
 However, committing yourself to lectio divina can be challenging, and as a private spiritual practice, an exclusion of conversation and guidance within the Church community can lead to misunderstandings and isolation.
-As a 2,000 year-old Christian prayer, many words of advice and methods have been developed and inherited throughout the Church Tradition for the purpose of helping establish this practice as a perpetual and reliable part of life and spirituality.
-In addition to instruction in lectio divina, we recommend spiritual direction or group lectio divina as well.
+As a 2,000 year-old Christian prayer, many words of advice and methods have developed and inherited throughout the Church Tradition for the purpose of helping establish this practice as a perpetual and reliable part of life and spirituality.

 The Saint John’s monastic community celebrates daily Mass as an essential part of our spiritual practice.
 The Eucharist places Christ’s Passion, His Death, and the joy of His Resurrection before us as a central and stabilizing part of our lives.
 Gathered in His Name as a monastic community, both in celebration of the Mass and out, welcoming visitors and pilgrims to join us in the Sacred Meal, we trust in Christ's words, "[...] where two or three are gathered together in my name, there am I [...]"
 (Matt.
 18:20).
-Although daily Mass is not mentioned in the Rule, and indeed, early monastic communities and anchorites (hermits) may not have had the opportunity to attend daily Mass, today it is a standard part of nearly every religious house and community.
+Although the Rule does not mention daily Mass, and indeed, early monastic communities and anchorites (hermits) may not have had the opportunity to attend daily Mass, today it is a standard part of nearly every religious house and community.

-The monastic celebration of both Sunday and daily Mass at Saint John’s are open to the public, but are particularly monastic in style, so you may notice a few differences from most diocesan parishes.
-One of the more notable differences is the slower pace followed through prayers, readings, and long moments of reflection.
+The monastic celebration of both Sunday and daily Mass at Saint John’s are open to the public but are particularly monastic in style so that you may notice a few differences from most diocesan parishes.
+One of the more notable differences is, the slower pace we followed through our prayers, readings, and long moments of reflection.

-Lastly, you will notice that Saint John's uses thicker, heartier Eucharistic Bread at daily Mass.
+Finally, you will notice that Saint John's uses thicker, heartier Eucharistic Bread at daily Mass than you see in the parish.
 For most people accustomed to the Eucharist Bread in the form of a wafer, this can be somewhat surprising.
 We ask that when receiving the Eucharistic Bread, to remember that even the crumbs are the Body of Christ, and to be attentive to consuming the smallest pieces and letting nothing fall to the floor.